We need to address an issue that is prevalent within the traditional marketing agency model. It exists in other industries, too.

 Contrast that to an agency, where if you stop working with them, their entire team goes with them, and you need to start from scratch.

-Another part of my job is helping your internal team members to perform their digital marketing-related roles in a more unified and cohesive way through data, guidance, and training.
+Another part of my job is helping your internal team members to perform their marketing-related roles in a more unified and cohesive way through data, guidance, and training.

 Why I do it this way